 Quick Answer

 How property is titled decides who inherits, whether it hits probate, and how it is taxed.
 Joint tenants with right of survivorship (JTWROS) and beneficiary designations bypass probate but stay in the taxable estate.
-Irrevocable trusts remove assets from the estate; revocable trusts do not.
-Designations always override the will.
+Irrevocable trusts generally remove assets from the estate (unless the grantor retained prohibited powers); revocable trusts do not.
+Designations override the will for that account.

 The whole unit on one sheet: ownership forms, Pay on Death (POD) / Transfer on Death (TOD), beneficiary rules, trusts, wills, divorce splits, and charitable vehicles.